Colorectal Cancer Risk Factors

 Family members of people who have HNPCC or FAP can have genetic testing to check for specific genetic changes.
 For those who have changes in their genes, health care providers may suggest ways to try to reduce the risk of colon cancer, or to improve the detection of this disease.
 For adults with FAP, your doctor may recommend an operation to remove all or part of the colon and rectum.

-Diet and Lifestyle: Studies suggest that diets high in red meat and fat (especially animal fat) and low in calcium, folate and fiber may increase risk of colon cancer.
+Diet and Lifestyle: Studies suggest that diets high in red meat and fat (especially animal fat) and low in calcium, folate and fiber may increase risk of colorectal cancer.
 Also, some studies suggest people who eat a diet very low in fruits and vegetables may have a higher risk of colon cancer.
-However, results from diet studies do not always agree, and more research is needed to better understand how diet affects the risk of colon cancer.
+However, results from diet studies do not always agree, and more research is needed to better understand how diet affects the risk of colorectal cancer.

-Because people who have colon cancer are at an increased risk of developing the disease again, it is important to have regular checkups.
+Because people who have colorectal cancer are at an increased risk of developing the disease again, it is important to have regular checkups.
 It is also important to talk to your family about their increased risk and screening.